Arctostaphylos hooveri

 Arctostaphylos hooveri, the Santa Lucia manzanita, is a plant species endemic to the Santa Lucia Mountains in Monterey County, California.
 It grows in woodlands and in chaparral scrub-land at elevations of 900–1200 m.

-Arctostaphylos hooveri is a shrub or tree up to 8 meters tall, but typically ranges between 1 to 6 meters tall and 1 to 3 meters wide.
+Arctostaphylos hooveri is a shrub or tree up to 8 meters tall, but typically ranges between 1 and 6 meters tall and 1 and 3 meters wide.
 Leaves are egg-shaped, whitish with wax, up to 6 cm long.
 Flowers are white, conical to urn-shaped, in branched panicles, and have red stems.
 Fruits are spherical or nearly so, about 8 mm in diameter.

 Communities

 Communities where arctostaphylos hooveri is commonly found in include the Northern Coastal Sage Scrub, Northern Juniper Woodland, Coastal Prairie, Redwood Forest, Riparian, Sub-Alpine Forest and Yellow Pine Forest.
 This plant survives best at a pH of 5.00-6.00 with 100–160 cm of rainfall per year.
 This is a rare plant that survives best in the sunny coastal regions of California.